St Michaels railway station

 St Michaels railway station is a railway station in St Michael's Hamlet, Liverpool, England, on the Northern Line of the Merseyrail suburban system.
 It is situated near, but not on St Michael's Road, Aigburth, a short distance to the south of the Lark Lane and Sefton Park neighbourhoods.
 The main station building sits at street level, over the lines which are in a cutting.
-Leading down to the platforms, from apertures in the station building, are ramps which were built for the International Garden Festival in 1984.
+This station has step-free access to both platform.
+Access down to the platforms is provided through apertures in the station building by steel walkways to a choice of lift or steel steps, replacing ramps which were built for the International Garden Festival in 1984.

 History

 The station opened in 1864 as part of the Garston and Liverpool Railway line between Brunswick and Garston Dock.
 In 1865 the station and line were incorporated into the Cheshire Lines Committee.

 The station closed in 1972 but reopened in 1978 as part of the Kirkby–Garston line of the Merseyrail system.
 The reopening of the station was part-funded by Marks and Spencer, because of that company's use of the "St Michael" brand; this is recognised by a plaque at the site.
 Services were extended from Garston to Hunts Cross in 1983, and diverted to Southport instead of Kirkby in 1984.

 From 11 December 2006 the Monday-Saturday evening service was increased to run every 15 minutes, instead of half-hourly as previously.